Vokinloksar/work_gantt_mermaid/README.md

 ## changes

+add `open` for instant open the target html page

+## issues

 need render html, disable express-generator view template

 ## TODO

+- there should be a index.html just display the thing
 - should use npm for mermaid js
 - should seperate data into another file